Protecting the ecological integrity of Banff National Park

 There are three elements of the ARP that are key to supporting the ambitious environmental and sustainability goals identified by Parks Canada and the Town of Banff:

 Mass transit has the potential to lower congestion and related climate impacts by reducing the number of personal vehicles on our roadways.
 Additional intercept parking at the Banff Eco-Transit Hub will encourage visitors to leave their cars at the station and choose greener options for exploring the park, whether by foot, bike, or shuttle service.
 Free Intercept parking works.
-Last summer, the intercept lot realized an occupancy rate of about 92 per cent.
+In summer 2023, the intercept lot realized an average occupancy rate of approximately 92 per cent.

 Public transit in Banff has come a long way since it was first introduced in 1994.
-In fact, last year, a record 1.65 million passengers used Roam Transit across all routes, an increase of almost 9 per cent over the previous record set in 2019.
-With recent actions by Parks Canada to reduce the number of private vehicles at popular destinations like Moraine Lake, accommodating and improving bus and shuttle services is essential to lowering congestion and reducing greenhouse gas emissions.
+In fact, in 2023, a record 2 million passengers used Roam Transit across all routes, an increase of almost 9 per cent over the previous record set in 2019.
+With recent actions by Parks Canada to drastically reduce the number of private vehicles at popular destinations like Moraine Lake, accommodating and improving bus and shuttle services is essential to lowering congestion and reducing greenhouse gas emissions.
 The ARP will allow for integration with regional systems, including Roam.
 While the plan includes provisions for a potential passenger train between Calgary International Airport and Banff, nothing can be built without further approvals.

-To learn more and show your support, read the draft of the ARP here send a letter to Town Council and the Federal Minister of Environment and Climate Change here, and join the Banff Eco-Transit Hub newsletter here to get up-to-date information.
+To learn more and show your support, read the ARP here, send a letter to the Federal Minister of Environment and Climate Change here, and join the Banff Eco-Transit Hub newsletter here to get up-to-date information.